Every time you paint your doors or windows, it makes the house so new and fresh.

 After applying the primer, use a nylon paintbrush to apply oil-based paints.

-Place them out and open in the direct sunlight.
+Place them out and open them in the direct sunlight.

 Keep in mind that a successful paint cure requires enough drying time.